rougerbaptiste/Spite-old/README.md

 # Spite

 Implementing the default functions to get individuals work. individuals find their partners.
 They need to die, give birth to new ones.
-Need to check at what state the individuals that we put tpgether are !
+We need to check if the females are ready to give birth : + gestation time to add